-ENOTE Do not include any special depreciation on Line 1
+ENDITIE Do not include any special depreciation on Line 1

-- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, - that you claimed on Gulf Opportunity Zone or Liberty Zone property, or cellulosic plant property, reuse and recycling property, disaster assistance property, or recovery assistance property, or - for property for which you claimed 100 percent bonus depreciation under the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010. - Line 2 Individuals only: You may have reported "bonus depreciation" on federal Form 2106.
+- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, - that you claimed on Gulf Opportunity Zone or Liberty Zone property, or cellulosic plant property, reuse and recycling property, disaster assistance property, or recovery assistance property, or - for property for which you claimed 100 percent bonus depreciation.

+Line 2 - Individuals only: You may have reported "bonus

+depreciation" on federal Form 2106.
 That form instructs you to enter IRC Section 179 deductions and special allowances.
 Depending on the type of expenses you are claiming, you will show these amounts on Lines 4 or 31, or both.
 Illinois Form IL-4562 requires you to report only the special depreciation allowance.